codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 You can even add multiple accounts from each Git provider (if you have more than one) allowing you to use Codefresh as a central CI/CD solution that can access all your git repositories regardless of the backing git provider

-Currently Codefresh supports
+Currently Codefresh supports:

-* Atlassian Stash
 * Github Cloud
 * Github On premises
 * Bitbucket
 * Gitlab Cloud
 * Gitlab On premises
+* Atlassian Stash

 Atlassian Stash as well as the on-premise version of Gitlab and Github are only available to Codefresh enterprise customers